wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/best-practices-monitoring.md

 - Maintaining performance to ensure that the throughput of the system does not degrade unexpectedly as the volume of work increases.
 - Guaranteeing that the system meets any SLAs agreed with customers.
 - Protecting the privacy and security of the system, users, and their data.
-- Tracking the operations that are performed auditing or regulatory purposes.
+- Tracking the operations that are performed for auditing or regulatory purposes.
 - Monitoring the day-to-day usage of the system and help spot trends that could lead to problems if they are not addressed.
 - Tracking issues that occur, from initial report through to analysis of possible causes, rectification, consequent software updates, and deployment.
 - Tracing operations and debugging software releases.